 In 2018, Connor's main job was to drive the #25 BMW M8 GTE for BMW Team RLL in the IMSA SportsCar Championship, alongside Alexander Sims as his full-time co-driver.
 They were on a podium at Sebring 12 Hours, finishing second in GTLM class.
 Later in the season, they won two races (Virginia, Laguna Seca) to finish sixth in the championship standings.

 In 2019, he stayed with BMW Team RLL and started a season with the GTLM class victory at Daytona 24 Hours, sharing the #25 BMW M8 GTE with Augusto Farfus, Philipp Eng and Colton Herta.
+It remained his only victory and he finished sixth in the points in the GTLM class.

 Connor (first left) at Daytona's Victory Lane